mbr-phys/LaTeX-Templates/README.md

 * Template and labreportstyle for lab reports

-* BOSJ and G1ClimaxPredictions for wrestling tournament charts
+* BOSJ and G1ClimaxPredictions for tournament charts

 * other sty files not included with TeX install

-* Food and TablePlans are useful extras for uni
+* Food and TablePlans are useful extras for uni friends

 * GitPushing is a useful reminder